-Quality assurance, to help us understand if netdata behaves as expected and help us identify repeating issues for certain distributions or environment.
+Quality assurance, to help us understand if Netdata behaves as expected, and to help us classify repeated issues with certain distributions or environments.

-Usage statistics, to help us focus on the parts of netdata that are used the most, or help us identify the extend our development decisions influence the community.
+Usage statistics, to help us interpret how people use the Netdata agent in real-world environments, and to help us identify how our development/design decisions influence the community.

-Information is sent to Netdata via two different channels:
+Netdata sends information to Google Analytics via two different channels:

-- Google Tag Manager is used when an agent’s dashboard is accessed.
+- Google Tag Manager fires when you access an agent’s dashboard.